Your quick reference guide to common terms and concepts in the Apache Kafka ecosystem.

 Bootstrap Servers

-A list of one or more Kafka broker addresses that a client (producer, consumer, or application) uses to make its initial connection to the Kafka cluster to discover the full set of brokers.
+A list of one or more Kafka broker addresses that a client uses to make its initial connection to the Kafka cluster.